Aerial Filming and Photography

 Camera: For ground based filming or photography I’m currently using a Sony A7Riv (62Mp) full frame mirrorless camera with wide screen ‘Sirui’ Full Frame Anamorphic lenses (1.6x squeeze ratio).
 Recording onto SD card

 Gimbal: A good gimbal is a integral part of my kit to capture dynamic movement, smooth tracking, keeping framing centred and in focus.
-The DJI Ronin RS4 Pro with LiDAR brings an elevated level of precision to manage camera focus and motion flow, also an add on option is ‘RavenEye’ for added versatility
+The DJI Ronin RS4 Pro with LiDAR brings an elevated level of precision to manage camera focus and motion flow, also an option is DJI ‘RavenEye’ which can be set up to track movement when the gimbal is mounted on a tripod, without the need for a camera operator to monitor framing

 Tripod: Three stage tripod with fluid head, lightweight tripod and compact table top tripod